Food & beverage industry

 New, healthy and sustainably produced products are trialled and developed continuously.
 For example, the number of grain-based products has increased and become more diverse rapidly.
 High-level research and product development is being conducted in the Lahti region to commercialise and process oat, for instance.

-For example, research and pilot projects aimed at making use of side streams in many ways will be carried out based on businesses’ needs.
+Research and pilot projects aimed at making use of side streams in many ways are also carried out based on businesses’ needs.

 The confectionery producer Fazer is planning an enormous confectionery factory investment in Lahti.
 It will be the largest investment in the industry in years.
 One of the factors that led to Lahti being chosen was that “the location is great in terms of logistics from the perspective of customers, storage facilities and important harbours”.